 3factor app is an architecture pattern for modern full-stack apps.
-Today, it is possible to build apps that have high feature velocity and scalability from the get go.
+3factor enables building apps that are robust and scalable from the get go by using modern API architectures along with the power of Cloud.
 Jump to reference implementation.

 We propose an architecture pattern which is composed of 3 factors:

-Consider a traditional food ordering application which moves to a 3factor architecture:
+Consider a food ordering application built in traditional way vs 3factor way:

 Factor #1: Realtime GraphQL

-- Low-latency: An end-user should see instant feedback of an action and not have to wait long on an API (<100ms ideal, upto 1 second at worst).
+- Low-latency: An end-user should see instant feedback of an action (i.e. state manipulation) and not have to wait long on an API (<100ms ideal, upto 1 second at worst).

 - Support subscriptions: Consume information “realtime” from the backend via GraphQL Subscriptions.
-Avoid the use of continuous polling (thereby reducing resource consumption).
+Avoid the use of continuous polling (for scalability).